abdouchaib443/Sentiment_Analysis/README.md

 Overall, this R code provides a comprehensive analysis of the consumer complaints data, including text analysis and interactive data exploration.

-# here are some charts from the Rscript and the ShinyApp:
+# here are some charts from the Rscript:

 <img width="545" alt="Screenshot 2023-03-09 at 10 10 49 PM" src="https://user-images.githubusercontent.com/59566162/224225397-6e67251a-dbe4-40a6-8aa9-b98490d9ed17.png">